isomerpages/ncss-pc/pages/terms-of-use.md

 ##### **Privacy Statement**

-Please [click here](/privacy/) to view this Website’s Privacy Statement.
-Please review the Privacy Statement to understand how President’s Challenge collects, uses and discloses information collected and received from you.
+Please review the [Privacy Statement](/privacy) to understand how President’s Challenge collects, uses and discloses information collected and received from you.

 ##### **Governing law**